buildbot/buildbot/master/docs/developer/www.rst

    This html page is a simple skeleton, and a placeholder that is then filled out by JS
  * /static - static files.
    The JavaScript framework is actually capable of getting these static files from another path, allowing high-volume installations to serve those files directly via Nginx or Apache.
+   Those files are anyway served in public_html path, and are copied or symlinked by the create-master/upgrade-master/updatejs scripts.

    This path is itself divided into several paths:

   * /static/css - The source for CSS files